haltakov/simple-photo-gallery/doc/Usage.md

 gallery-upload aws s3://<bucket>/<path>
 ```

-Alternatively, you can also put your bucket and path in the `gallery.json` file under `aws_location`.
+Alternatively, you can also put your bucket and path in the `gallery.json` file under `remote_location`.